Como Citar

 De Crescenzo, L. (2021).
 SER MULHER SEGUNDO CLARICE LISPECTOR: UMA APRENDIZAGEM ENTRE JORNALISMO E LITERATURA.
 Cultura Latinoamericana, 34(2), 192–209.
-Recuperado a partir de https://editorial.ucatolica.edu.co/index.php/RevClat/article/view/4467
+Recuperado de https://editorial.ucatolica.edu.co/index.php/RevClat/article/view/4467

 Creative Commons License